Hospital Outpatient Quality Reporting Program

 The Hospital Outpatient Quality Reporting Program (Hospital OQR) is a pay for quality data reporting program implemented by the Centers for Medicare & Medicaid Services (CMS) for outpatient hospital services.
 The Hospital OQR Program was mandated by the Tax Relief and Health Care Act of 2006, which requires subsection (d) hospitals to submit data on measures on the quality of care furnished by hospitals in outpatient settings.
 Measures of quality may be of various types, including those of process, structure, outcome, and efficiency.

-In addition to providing hospitals with a financial incentive to report their quality of care measure data, the Hospital OQR program provides CMS with data to help Medicare beneficiaries make more informed decisions about their health care.
-Hospital quality of care information gathered through the Hospital OQR program is available on the Hospital Compare Web site.
+In addition to providing hospitals with a financial incentive to report their quality of care measure data, the Hospital OQR Program provides CMS with data to help Medicare beneficiaries make more informed decisions about their healthcare.
+Hospital quality of care information gathered through the Hospital OQR Program is available on the Hospital Compare Web site.

-Outpatient Department Measures Proposed Content
+Outpatient Department Measures

 Outpatient care can refer to numerous types of health services, such as emergency department services, observation services, outpatient surgical services, lab tests, and X-rays, provided to those who visit a hospital or other healthcare facility.
 Outpatient often refers to a patient who leaves the facility after treatment on the same day but may include a patient who spends the night at the hospital for whom a doctor has not written an order for inpatient admission.

 Hospital Compare provides results on emergency department and outpatient quality measures, which evaluate the quality of care provided to patients.
 A quality measure converts medical information from patient records into a rate or time that allows facilities to assess their performance and consumers to compare how well patients are being cared for at their local hospitals.